Terminal restriction fragment length polymorphism

 Terminal restriction fragment length polymorphism (TRFLP or sometimes T-RFLP) is a molecular biology technique for profiling of microbial communities based on the position of a restriction site closest to a labelled end of an amplified gene.
 The method is based on digesting a mixture of PCR amplified variants of a single gene using one or more restriction enzymes and detecting the size of each of the individual resulting terminal fragments using a DNA sequencer.
-The result is a graph image where the x-axis represents the sizes of the fragment and the y-axis represents their fluorescence intensity.
+The result is a graph image where the x-axis represents the sizes of the fragments and the y-axis represents their fluorescence intensity.

 Background

 TRFLP is one of several molecular methods aimed to generate a fingerprint of an unknown microbial community.
 Other similar methods include DGGE, TGGE, ARISA, ARDRA, PLFA, etc.

 These relatively high throughput methods were developed in order to reduce the cost and effort in analyzing microbial communities using a clone library.
-The method was first described by Avaniss-Aghajani et al in 1994 and later by Liu in 1997 which employed the amplification of the 16S rDNA target gene from the DNA of several isolated bacteria as well as environmental samples.
+The method was first described by Avaniss-Aghajani et al. in 1994 and later by Liu in 1997 which employed the amplification of the 16S rDNA target gene from the DNA of several isolated bacteria as well as environmental samples.

 Since then the method has been applied for the use of other marker genes such as the functional marker gene pmoA to analyze methanotrophic communities.

 Method

 Like most other community analysis methods, TRFLP is also based on PCR amplification of a target gene.
-In the case of TRFLP, the amplification is performed with one or both the primers having their 5’ end labeled with a fluorescent molecule.
+In the case of TRFLP, the amplification is performed with one or both of the primers having their 5’ end labeled with a fluorescent molecule.
 In case both primers are labeled, different fluorescent dyes are required.
 While several common fluorescent dyes can be used for the purpose of tagging such as 6-carboxyfluorescein (6-FAM), ROX, carboxytetramethylrhodamine (TAMRA, a rhodamine-based dye), and hexachlorofluorescein (HEX), the most widely used dye is 6-FAM.
 The mixture of amplicons is then subjected to a restriction reaction, normally using a four-cutter restriction enzyme.
 Following the restriction reaction, the mixture of fragments is separated using either capillary or polyacrylamide electrophoresis in a DNA sequencer and the sizes of the different terminal fragments are determined by the fluorescence detector.
 Because the excised mixture of amplicons is analyzed in a sequencer, only the terminal fragments (i.e. the labeled end or ends of the amplicon) are read while all other fragments are ignored.
 Thus, T-RFLP is different from ARDRA and RFLP in which all restriction fragments are visualized.
 In addition to these steps the TRFLP protocol often includes a cleanup of the PCR products prior to the restriction and in case a capillary electrophoresis is used a desalting stage is also performed prior to running the sample.